cybruGhost/spotiftyytb/readme.md

 Add email addresses of users who should access the app

-OR enable "Extended Quota Mode" for up to 25 users
+OR enable "Extended Quota Mode" for up to 25 users ( you may add them by email)

 2. Environment Setup
 Create a .env.local file in your project root: